New Project Information

 - Material: We process most commodity and engineering grade materials, but may not be well suited for some high heat materials that require special equipment.
 There are specialty manufacturers and industries built specifically to support these materials.
 Examples may be PEEK, Teflon or Silicone.

 - Size of customer: Like most businesses, we must manage risk to prosper and seek to build our company through long-lasting relationships with financially stable companies that have a demonstrated track record of success and in bringing innovative products to the market with established products and distribution channels.
 We are entrepreneurs and enjoy helping other entrepreneurs achieve their dream, but we must be very selective in products we invest our limited engineering resources to bring a new product to market.
 Entrepreneurs typically are fun to work with, very demanding and have the job of developing every area of business.
 (Identifying markets, finding customers, establishing distribution, inventory and warehousing, product development, packaging, business systems, accounting and administrative systems.)
-The combination of limited resources and business development requirements create high risk so we may
+The combination of limited resources and business development requirements create high risk so we are cautious about accepting too many speculative projects.

 If you have questions or wish to discuss your project further, please call us at 281-489-4292.